Spider-Geddon: Plot

 Superior Octopus establishes himself as a local hero of San Francisco.
 He has invented a machine using technology of the Inheritors that makes clones of himself, allowing his consciousness to jump to one of those in case of death.
 Spider-UK, Spider-Woman of Earth-982, Spider-Gwen of Earth-65, Doctor Octopus (Octavia Octo) of Earth-1104, Spider-Ham, Spider-Punk of Earth-138, and Spider-Man Noir gather at the lab to warn him of the risk.
 Morlun, Verna and Jennix emerge from one of the machines and kill Spider-Man Noir and Spider-UK.
 Morlun departs to target Peter Parker.

 As the Inheritors continue to emerge, the spiders suggest that Octavius trigger the base's self-destruct, with Spider-Gwen apparently sacrificing herself to trap the Inheritors in the base as the others retreat.
-With the Inheritors now restricted to the bodies they have at the moment, Octavius and Spider-Punk suggest killing the Inheritors while Miles, Spider-Woman and Spider-Ham vow to adhere to their old philosophies.
+With the Inheritors now restricted to their current bodies, Octavius and Spider-Punk suggest killing the Inheritors while Miles, Spider-Woman and Spider-Ham vow to adhere to their old philosophies.
 Octavius returns to the Superior Spider-Man costume, and both groups start to recruit allies from alternate dimensions.
-Verna takes a detour in her mission where she absorbs the lifeforce of Karn's Master Weaver form.
+Verna takes a detour in her mission and absorbs the life force of Karn.
 Spider-Gwen finds herself on Earth-3109.